 Sometimes this obsession about fixing these things overwhelms you so badly that you have to turn the car around and go home to check that you turned off the oven, fed the cat and put the milk away.

 I approached the second turn-point twice.
 Rookie mistake!
+After further review, it was completely unnecessary. |

 The second southerly trip to the final turn-point left me really regretting the back-tracking to the second turn-point.
 The nice white puffy clouds that marked all of my thermals no longer looked as good as they did before the turnaround, and there was a huge distance to the closest thermal markers to the south.